ephbaum/EphWordsBlog/src/content/blog/2023-10-07-2023-week-40-another-chapter-ends-begins.md

 I cried.

-Lou showed up unannounced to take a shower and grabbed some things.
+Lou showed up unannounced to take a shower and grab some things.

 Then I did some work.